 Satisfactory repayment arrangements

 A student who has inadvertently overborrowed may also regain Title IV eligibility by making satisfactory repayment arrangements acceptable to the servicer of the loan.
 This requirement can be met if the student agrees in writing to repay the excess amount according to the terms and conditions of the promissory note that supported the loan.
 This is called “reaffirmation.”
-The July 18, 2019 electronic announcement includes the must current reaffirmation form.
+The July 18, 2019 electronic announcement includes the most current reaffirmation form.
 The reaffirmation process includes the following five steps:

 The servicer sends the student a reaffirmation agreement.